-Beginning January 1, 2010, lodging will be paid at a maximum rate in accordance with the U.S. General Services Administration Domestic Per Diem Rates (not including taxes).
+Lodging: Beginning January 1, 2010, lodging will be paid at a maximum rate in accordance with the U.S. General Services Administration Domestic Per Diem Rates (not including taxes).
 A copy of these rates can be found on the district website under Administration - Employee Forms and Information.
 The district will pay for room expenses only.
 You must submit a requisition for the cost of the hotel.
 The requisition is to be made either to yourself for reimbursement after your stay or to "Travel Card" and a debit card containing funds only for the amount of the hotel room will be issued to the employee.
 The debit card and hotel receipt is due upon return.
 Once you have an approved purchase order, it is the employee's responsibility to reserve the room and get the price (without State tax).
 The district is not subject to state taxes.
 You must take a Texas Hotel Occupancy Tax Exemption Certificate with you.
 Every effort should be made to find reasonable rates as the district is subject to the state rate for hotel expenses.
 When making a reservation: Advise the selected hotel that you are eligible for the state rate.
 If for any reason you are unable to locate a room at the state rate or below you must obtain special approval from the Superintendent prior to making a reservation.
-If more than one employee is attending the same meeting, training, etc., a hotel room will be shared by two employees of the same sex.
+Other Misc: Full reimbursement will be made for reasonable expenses as approved by the Superintendent, (e.g. parking).
+Receipts must be provided.